-Make sure your entire hiring team and anyone else working directly with job candidates are aware of any unconscious bias.
+Make sure your entire hiring team and anyone else working directly with job candidates are aware of any unconscious bias and recruiting with diversity actively in mind.
 Also, look for ways to take bias out of the hiring process.
 This is a good opportunity for your applicant tracking system to provide data into hiring, as well.

 Interview all of your applicants the same way, regardless of demographic.
 Look to panel interviews to get a better, more diverse perspective from your hiring teams.